binita670/MithoPasal/README.md

 # MithoPasal

+This app is created using html, bootstrap and php.

 Copy the folder mithopasal to xampp htdocs folder.

 Start you xampp server and import database from phpmyadmin dashboard.